 I am always facing the dilemma of how or whether to call her attention to such things.
 It is hard not to do so because we are so conditioned to say, “You’ve already been there” or whatever seems natural.
 On the other hand, I fear that each time something like this occurs it makes her feel bad, and I don’t want that.
 I am trying not to fret.
 I attempt (frequently not successfully) to take a breath before answering and think of the right thing to say or whether or not to say anything.
 Perhaps with experience, I will get better.

-Another example occurred at dinner last night when told someone something and only minutes later Kate told her the same thing.
+Another example occurred at dinner last night when she told our server something and only minutes later Kate told her the same thing.